lucullusTheOnly/MMM-SMP-Simple-Music-Player/README.md

 npm install
 ```

+You need to have libgroove installed for this to work, because the player uses node-groove.

 ## Using the module
 To use this module, add the following configuration block to the modules array in the `config/config.js` file:
 ```js